Jericoacoara Beach: History

 In 1984, the area around Jericoacoara was declared an environmental protection area.
 It became national park in 2002.
 As a result, many restrictions on building and tourism were introduced to help preserve the area.
 The distance to bigger cities and limited road access also helped to keep the beach and the village isolated.

 Fairly recently, Jeri was just a fishing village with little contact with modern life.
 Electricity was generated by diesel engines, and street lighting was provided only by the moon and the stars.
 After the selection by The Washington Post was published, tourism grew rapidly, and the beach village became a popular destination.
 Electricity arrived in 1998, and today hot showers and air conditioning are no longer luxuries.
 However, electrical street illumination is still forbidden by local law.

 Characteristics

 Getting to Jeri can still be challenging.
 The road from Fortaleza to Jericoacoara presents beaches and rustic villages.
-The last 4 hours of the journey takes place off-road, among dunes and along a beach.
+The last 45 minutes of the journey takes place off-road, among dunes and along a beach.
 It is one of several places in Brazil from which one can see the sun sink into the ocean.
 Both visitors and locals often view this show from the tall "sunset dune" just next to the village.

 The village has streets covered in sand from the dunes.
-Jericoacoara is a popular spot for windsurfing and sailing.
+Jericoacoara is a popular spot for windsurfing, kitesurfing and sailing.